All aboard the Polar Express Saratoga! What a fun party! Are your children fans of ‘The Polar Express’? Well, now you can actually RIDE IT!

 If you don’t want to drive, don’t worry!
-Amtrak will get you and your family there with ease.
+Amtrak will get you and your family to the Polar Express New York with ease.

 There are several different types of tickets you can purchase for ‘The Polar Express’.
 We were seated in the Diamond car which meant we had reserved seats and thank goodness we did!
 I made a mistake on my calendar and accidentally had the wrong time down.
 We thankfully got there in time and because of our Diamond tickets, we had great seats on a double top car waiting for us.

 Decorations and Christmas music blanketed the train.
 The Polar Express Saratoga was exactly how I imagined it would look.
 One small thing… I didn’t put my children in pajamas!
 AHHHH I forgot!
 All the kids on the train were in Christmas PJs and our group looked like a bunch of jaded NYers.
 Black and grey – head to toe.
 WOOPS.

 Once the train started rolling, everyone on board got to enjoy hot chocolate and cookies along with a little entertainment.
 We took home the mugs as souvenirs which I thought was a special treat.
 Something to remind us about our magical ‘Polar Express’ New York train ride.

 Elves and Santa’s helpers raced up and down the train and played games with the kids, posed for photos and more.
 At one point, we listened to ‘The Polar Express’ together while the helpers walked around showing the pictures of the books to the kids.
 So so special.